montehurd/mediawiki-quickstart/README.md

 #### Advanced GLOB patterns

-This [Glob Primer](https://github.com/isaacs/node-glob?tab=readme-ov-file#glob-primer) has details on more advanced pattern matching
+This [Glob Primer](https://github.com/isaacs/node-glob?tab=readme-ov-file#glob-primer) has details on more advanced pattern matching.

-For example, you could use `+` and `|` to run all skin and extension tests with one command:
+For example, you could use `+` and `|` to run all skin and extension tests with one command.

 ```bash
 ./install_all skins extensions
 ./run_selenium_tests "+(skins|extensions)/*/tests/selenium/*specs/**/*.js" ".*"
 ```

-You can also run all core, skin and extension tests with one command:
+You can also run all core, skin and extension tests with one command.

 ```bash
 ./install_all skins extensions